 MSRB Rules Governing Municipal Securities

-The Municipal Securities Rulemaking Board (MSRB) writes rules that govern how dealers conduct business in the municipal securities market.
-These rules establish standards for quotations, fair dealing, pricing, and reporting.
+The Municipal Securities Rulemaking Board (MSRB) writes the rules dealers must follow when quoting, dealing with customers, and pricing trades.
 The MSRB does not enforce its own rules; FINRA and the SEC handle enforcement.

 • Dealers must not publish or circulate fictitious quotations

-• Quotations must represent bona fide bids or offers (genuine intent to buy or sell at the stated price)
+• Quotations must represent bona fide bids or offers (a genuine intent to buy or sell at the stated price)

-• If a quotation is nominal (for informational purposes only), it must be clearly labeled as such
+• If a quotation is nominal (informational only), it must be clearly labeled as such

 Key distinction: